UDR ESG — Elevated Excellence

 Cyber Security Program

 The members of the UDR Cyber Security Office ("CSO") use a governance, risk, and compliance framework to ensure that we mature our security program at the same rate we innovate our technology.
-This comprehensive program monitors the health of the Company’s overall security performance including governance, associate training, risk, business continuity, application health, compliance against standards, and building management systems.
+Quarterly, UDR’s Senior Vice President – Chief Technology Officer reports on the Company’s security posture to the Audit and Risk Management Committee of the Board.
+The Board is updated on cybersecurity at least annually.

 UDR’s enterprise security framework operates with four guiding principles: